 · Strategic Communications

-In 2017, he joined the Newhouse faculty full time as a visiting assistant professor, and now serves as Interim Chair & Professor of Public Relations.
+In 2017, he joined the Newhouse faculty full time as a visiting assistant professor, and served as Interim Chair & Professor of Public Relations until July 2020.

-Michael also teaches business ethics and public relations management in the master’s of communication management program at McMaster University in Hamilton, ON, where he has been part of this program since it’s inception.
+Michael also taught business ethics and public relations management in the master’s of communication management program at McMaster University in Hamilton, ON, where he was part of this program since its inception.

 His diversified work experience has continually brought real-world experience to overlay his